Far South Coast Towns & Villages

 Today, Mogo is known for its great range of specialty stores.

-There are potteries, galleries, antique stores, nurseries, lolly shops and cafés, many of which specialise in unusual and interesting items.
+There are potteries, galleries, antique stores, nurseries and cafés, many of which specialise in unusual and interesting items.

 The jewellery studio, Juela Mogo, is renowned for creating unique jewellery pieces on-site and stocks an exclusive range of jewellery from Australian and international designers.